openemr/openemr/contrib/util/docker/README.md

 ##### CouchDB
 In OpenEMR, CouchDB is an option for the patients document storage.
 For this reason, a CouchDB docker is included in this OpenEMR docker development environment.
-You can visit the CouchDB GUI directly via http://localhost:5984/_utils/ with username `admin` and password `password`.
+You can visit the CouchDB GUI directly via http://localhost:5984/_utils/ or https://localhost:6984/_utils/ with username `admin` and password `password`.
 You can configure OpenEMR to use this CouchDB docker for patient document storage in OpenEMR at Administration->Globals->Documents:
 - Document Storage Method->CouchDB
 - CouchDB HostName->couchdb
 - CouchDB UserName->admin
 - CouchDB Password->password
+- CouchDB Port->6984
 - CouchDB Database can be set to any name you want

 ##### OpenLDAP